-Huron's compensation philosophy is to reward the achievement of specific annual and long-term goals and align the interests of the executive officers with those of the shareholders.
-As Huron operates in a highly competitive and challenging environment, the Company's compensation packages are designed to attract and retain talented executives who can execute the Company's growth strategy.
-The Company believes that a majority of the compensation of each executive should consist of at-risk pay that is tied to the Company's growth in revenues before reimbursable expenses ("net revenues") and profitability, measured by diluted earnings per share.
+Huron operates in a highly competitive and challenging environment; therefore, its compensation packages are designed to attract and retain talented executives who can execute the Company's growth strategy.
+While the Company provides what it considers competitive base salaries, it also believes that a substantial portion of the compensation of each executive should consist of at-risk pay that is tied to the Company's growth in revenues before reimbursable expenses ("net revenues") and profitability, measured by diluted earnings per share.

-Generally, the Compensation Committee does not rely on benchmarking against an industry peer group in setting compensation, although the Compensation Committee did consider peer groups when negotiating a new agreement with the CEO, as discussed below.
+Generally, the Compensation Committee does not rely on benchmarking against an industry peer group in setting compensation, although the Compensation Committee did consider peer groups when negotiating a new agreement with the CEO in late 2006 (described on page 15).
 The Company competes against privately held consulting firms, including the consulting practices of major accounting firms, other small boutique consulting firms and publicly traded consulting firms.
 The Compensation Committee does not believe that comprehensive and reliable compensation benchmarking data is available for many of its competitors.
+While compensation data may be available for the chief executive of a similar business, information is not available for other comparable executives or the comparable businesses do not have equivalent positions, preventing a meaningful comparison.
 Accordingly, the Compensation Committee has concluded that it is not currently in the interests of the Company to establish a compensation system that is based on a set of competitor peer companies.
 The Compensation Committee intends to review this position annually.

 While the Compensation Committee has from time to time engaged outside compensation consultants, the Company's Human Resources and Legal departments principally support the Compensation Committee's work with data and legal analysis.
-In addition, in 2006, the CEO participated in all of the Compensation Committee's general meetings, in most of the telephonic meetings and in all of the executive sessions of the Compensation Committee, except for those in which the Compensation Committee considered the CEO's performance, compensation and incentives.
+In addition, in 2007, the CEO participated in all of the Compensation Committee's general meetings, in all of the telephonic meetings and in all of the executive sessions of the Compensation Committee, except for those in which the Compensation Committee considered the CEO's performance, compensation and incentives.